Linuxfabrik/monitoring-plugins/README.rst

     \cp /tmp/lib-$BRANCH/*.py /usr/lib64/nagios/plugins/lib

-Copy some or all Python 2 (or Python 3) check plugins to ``/usr/lib64/nagios/plugins``, and remove the Python version suffix, for example by doing the following:
+Copy some or all Python check plugins to ``/usr/lib64/nagios/plugins``, and remove the Python version suffix, for example by doing the following:

 .. code:: bash